Steve-Shillitoe/research_planner/README.md

 # Research Planner Web Application.
 The Research Planner web application allows researchers to allocate data processing tasks to themselves and upload the resulting reports to a server.
 Research administrators can then view the reports and approve them or not.

-Typically a data set will have several data processing tasks applied to it.
-Each task may be preformed only once or repeated several times.
+A research study may have one or more datasets that require processing.
+Typically a dataset will have several data processing tasks applied to it.
+Each task must be preformed once or repeated several times.
+When a task is repeated several times, each repetition of that task must be done by a different researcher.
+Consequently, a researcher is prevented from selecting the same dataset-task combination more than once.

+The combination of a task applied to a dataset is called a **job**

+The Research Planner web application uses a Postgres database to store user and **job** data.

 # Installation